FuelLabs/sway-standards/SRCs/src-10.md

 #### - from: `b256`

 The `from` field MUST represent the bridging user’s address on the canonical chain.

-#### - len: `u16`

-The `len` field MUST represent the number of the deposit messages to discern between deposits that must be forwarded to an EOA vs deposits that must be forwarded to a contract.

 #### - to: `Identity`